 2. What's in there is great: expertise, best practices, action guidelines, (UX) processes, UI design guidelines are all centralized and concentrated in one place.

 Every organization must decide for itself which parts are crucial for its own work.
 To shorten this process a little, almost every chapter offers a checklist that gives a little foretaste.
 Now it would be very easy to dismiss the benefits and use of the standard.
-Standards have the reputation of not being really user-friendly.
+Standards have a reputation for not being really user-friendly.
 They are either too specific or too general, too restrictive or are lost in theory without examples or anything concrete to illustrate.
 However, we believe that ISO 9241 does have a benefit.

 Which parts of the standard are useful for the UX area?